-"RESOLVED THAT Mr. Timothy Ingram, who was appointed as an Additional Director of the Company under Article No.130 of the Articles of Association of the Company and in terms of Section 260 of the Companies Act, 1956 at the meeting of the Board of Directors held on 29th July, 2005 to hold the office upto the conclusion of the ensuing Annual General Meeting and in respect of whom the Company has received notice from a Member under section 257 of the Companies Act, 1956 proposing his candidature for the office of the Director of the Company, be and is hereby appointed as a Director of the Company liable to retire by rotation.
+"RESOLVED THAT Mr. Timothy Ingram, who was appointed as an Additional Director of the Company under Article No.130 of the Articles of Association of the Company and in terms of Section 260 of the Companies Act, 1956 at the meeting of the Board of Directors held on 29th July, 2005 to hold the office upto the conclusion of the ensuing Annual General Meeting and in respect of whom the Company has received notice from a Member under section 257 of the Companies Act, 1956 proposing his candidature for the office of the Director of the Company liable to retire by rotation.

-REGISTERED OFFICE:

-B-43, MITTAL TOWER, NARIMAN POINT, MUMBAI - 400 021.
+REGISTERED OFFICE: B-43, MITTAL TOWER, NARIMAN POINT, MUMBAI - 400 021.
+By Order of the Board